rjferguson21/big-bang/.gitlab/merge_request_templates/package_owner.md

 What package changes are included with this merge request?
 The more detail here the better!

-**Links to all MRs that are included in with this change are required**.
+**Links to all MRs that are associated with this change are required**.

-If the package is set up for releases, also link the release associated with the tag here.
+If the package is set up for releases, also link the package release page for the new tag here.

 ## Additional Details